Afjunior18/RoomFinder-Ireland/AGILE.md

 - Conduct testing of messaging system - *(3 story points)*

 ### Sprint 6:

+This sprint was the most challenging, integrating front-end with back-end.
+It took several days to work on this functionality, but all CRUD functionalities are now working, both in the admin panel and on the front-end.

 - Allow users to manage their profiles - *(5 story points)*